MusannaGalib/AtomProNet/README.md

 ## Installation and Usage Guide

-This guide provides detailed instructions on how to install and use the VASP_Neural_Network_dataset_converter package.
+This guide provides detailed instructions on how to install and use the AtomProNet package.

 ### Prerequisites
 - Python 3.6 or later